aiquant2/cardanovsc_debugger/README.md

 1. Go to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vscode).
 2. Click **Install** or use the **Extensions** view in VS Code (`Ctrl+Shift+X`) and search for `cardanovsc_debugger`.
+3. Upon installation, a notification will prompt you to install the cardanovsc extension as it is a required dependency for cardanovsc_debugger.
-3. Once installed, the extension will activate automatically when you open `.hs` files.
+4. Once installed, the extension will activate automatically when you open `.hs` files in vscode.

+Upon installation, a notification will prompt you to install the cardanovsc extension as it is a required dependency for cardanovsc_debugger.

 ## 🏗️ Development